 A Business Improvement District is a defined area in which a levy is charged on all business rate payers in addition to the business rates bill.
 This levy is used to develop projects which will benefit businesses in the local area.

 There is no limit on what projects or services can be provided through a Business Improvement District.
 The only requirement is that it should be something that is in addition to services provided by local authorities.
 Improvements may include, but are not limited to, extra safety/security, cleansing and environmental measures.

-The BID commenced on the 1st April 2014 for a five year term and is financed through a BID levy on the rate able value of over 300 town centre businesses, the proceeds have been invested into the town centre and on additional projects that businesses have identified and as set out in the Eastleigh BID Business Plan.
+The BID is financed through a BID levy on the rate able value of over 300 town centre businesses, the proceeds have been invested into the town centre and on additional projects that businesses have identified and as set out in the Eastleigh BID Business Plan.

-The money has been used on a range of initiatives including more marketing and promotion activities such as our Medieval Festival, and funding to other events such as Chilli Festival, Eastleigh Pride and Eastleigh Mela Festival.
-To add to this the town centre rangers, which has provided a link between businesses, organisations and the public together with a car parking promotion and incentives, to make Eastleigh more attractive with cleaning too.
-Pop-up shops providing ‘easy in, easy out’ access for businesses will also be encouraged and grants have been available on a first come first served basis, to attract new businesses and help existing businesses improve.
+The money has and will be used on a wide range of initiatives including marketing and promotion for activities such as the Unwrapped Festival, The Beach and Funday Fridays, The LoyalFree app and funding to other events.
+To add to this the town centre rangers, provide a vital link between businesses, organisations and the public together.
+Other initiatives include car parking promotion and incentives, to make Eastleigh more attractive.
+Pop-up shops providing ‘easy in, easy out’ access for businesses in the future will also be encouraged, there is a cardboard collection 3 times a week for recycling and grants have been available on a first come first served basis, to attract new businesses and help existing businesses improve.

 - An opportunity for businesses to make decisions about town centre improvements